AnneLonero/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumbered risky loans.
 Therefore, we will need to employ different techniques to train an evaluate models with unbalanced classes.
-In this analysis, we will be using the credit card credit dataset from LendingClub, a peer-to-peer lending services company to do the following:
+In this analysis, we will be using the credit card dataset from LendingClub, a peer-to-peer lending services company to do the following:

     * Oversample the data using the RandomOverSample and SMOTE algorithms
     * Undersample the data using the ClsuterCentroids algorithm